pavelsinelnikov/Group_07/README.md

 Front-end technologies will include:

 - Vue

+  Vue would be used as a Javascript framework.
+This will allow insertion of HTML, Javascript, and CSS styling to individual components.
+This will allow for a simple and expandable application to take place from the individual components.

 - Bootstrap

+  Bootstrap is used to properly align elements in the page and to adjust how objects are displayed depending on the page size.

 ### Back-End Technologies

 Back-end technologies will include:

 - Node.js

+  Node.js is a backend technology that allows for the Vue.js application to be hosted.

 - Heroku (with upgradable hosting options in the future)

+  Heroku allows for a basic site hosting to run the node server and accessible from anywhere.
+If database technologies are needed in the future (such as registering users).
+Heroku has options for multiple database hosting such as PostgresSQL, mySQL, and MongoDB.
+Although the plan has restrictions on the RAM available and the database storage capacity.
+More cloud storage options would be an option if the amount of users to the website increase in the future.

 ### Application Programming Interfaces (APIs)

 API's will include:

 - Google Maps API

+  The Google Maps API will provide user accessibility to a global map.
+This will allow the user to interact with the map and retrieve country information that is sent to NewsAPI.

 - Newsapi.org API

+  The NewsAPI will retrieve news article information depending on the search criteria.
+Some common filters for search criteria are:

+  - Categories
+  - Countries
+  - Article names

+  The "Countries" search criteria is derived from the Maps interaction by the user.
+Each time the user clicks on a country on the map a request gets sent to the NewsAPI and news articles are retrieved depending on the search criteria.